CODY LEE

 03 Polymarket Autopsy Apr–Jun 2026

 Applied the LLM-workflow toolkit at scale: a 3-layer classification pipeline over thousands of trader wallets, feeding 180 paper bots through millions of simulated trades.
 The bots traded real capital.
-The autopsy documents why paper performance was anti-predictive of live.
+The autopsy documents why paper performance was anti-predictive of live — and what the three measurement bugs were that caused it.

 In conviction order